 Attributes: Social Sciences

-281 Recent U.S. History

-Examination of the social, political, and economic development of the U.S. since the New Deal.

-Attributes: Social Sciences

 282 Diplomatic History of the United States

 Description and analysis of the nation's role in world affairs, from the earliest definitions of a national interest in the 18th century, through continental expansion, acquisition of empire, and world power, to the Cold War.

 This course is cross-listed as INST 282.